ramaabhi362-code-llinux/basic-hyprland-setup/README.md

 This is simple setup for Hyprland (Starter)

-You can clone this with: https://github.com/ramaabhi362-code-llinux/basic-hyprland-setup.git
+You can clone this with: 'git clone https://github.com/ramaabhi362-code-llinux/basic-hyprland-setup.git'